jamwaffles/jamwaffles.github.io/content/ethercrab-0.4.md

 First up, Distributed Clocks (DC) support.
 I'm really proud of this feature because DC is complex to implement and verifying correct operation is challenging, but I got through all that, and EtherCrab now has support for Distributed Clocks!
-It's currently being used in the field and has solved a bunch of problems the user was having with their servo drives without DC enabled which was fantastic to see.
+It's currently being used in the field and has solved a bunch of problems the user was having with their servo drives without DC enabled, which was great to see.

 ## A quick intro to Distributed Clocks